 - Some travel insurance

-The welcome bonus of 65,000 points when spending $3,000 in the first three months is enough for 5 nights at a category 2 hotel (or category 3 off-peak) when you factor in Marriott’s book 4 nights on points and you’ll get the 5th-night free promotion.
-Note that you can only get 65,000 points as your signup bonus when using a referral link.
+The welcome bonus of 65,000 points when spending $3,000 in the first three months is what will appeal to most people.
+While it may be tempting to use those points at a higher category hotel, there is one trick that could be a better value.
+With Marriott, when you book four nights on points, you get the fifth night free.
+That means 65,000 points is enough for five nights at a category 2 hotel (or category 3 off-peak).
+Note that the increased offer of 65,000 points is only available when using a referral link.
 The regular offer is 60,000 points with the same spend, so there’s no reason to not use a referral link

 Since this is the official Marriott co-branded credit card in Canada, you’ll earn an amazing 5 Marriott Bonvoy points for every $1 on eligible card purchases at participating Marriott Bonvoy properties.
 Eligible card purchases usually refer to your nightly room rate, restaurants on-site, in-room dining and even spa treatments.
 All other purchases made on your card earn you 2 points per $1 spent.
 There’s simply no quicker way to earn Marriott Bonvoy points.